'It's criminal!' - Scholes accuses Man Utd goalkeeper De Gea of 'bottling it' against RB Leipzig | Goal.com

 "Yes, you might get injured but he turns his back away.
 It’s criminal."

-Solskjaer's men staged a late comeback to set up a tense final 10 minutes, with Bruno Fernandes netting a penalty and Paul Pogba forcing an own goal from Ibrahima Konate, but Leipzig ultimately held on for a famous victory.
+Solskjaer's men staged a late comeback to set up a tense final 10 minutes, with Bruno Fernandes netting a penalty and Paul Pogba forcing home a goal, but Leipzig ultimately held on for a famous victory.

 Maguire admitted after the final whistle that United "started the game too slow", which left Scholes perplexed.